smarthomeNG/plugins/nuki/README.md

 # Nuki

-Plugin for integrating [Nuki Smartlock](https://nuki.io/de/smart-lock/) into smarthome.py facilitating triggering lock actions and getting status information from it.
+Plugin for integrating [Nuki Smartlock](https://nuki.io/de/smart-lock/) into SmartHomeNG facilitating triggering lock actions and getting status information from it.

 ## Requirements